Yugoslav coup d'état: Yugoslav foreign policy during the interwar period

 From 1921, the country had negotiated the Little Entente with Romania and Czechoslovakia in the face of Hungarian designs on its territory, and after a decade of bilateral treaties, had formalised the arrangements in 1933.
-This had been followed the next year by the Balkan Entente of Yugoslavia, Greece, Romania and Turkey, aimed at thwarting Bulgarian aspirations.
+This had been followed the next year by the Balkan Pact of Yugoslavia, Greece, Romania and Turkey, aimed at thwarting Bulgarian aspirations.
 Throughout this period, the Yugoslav government had sought to remain good friends with France, seeing her as a guarantor of European peace treaties.
 This was formalised through a treaty of friendship signed in 1927.
 With these arrangements in place, Italy posed the biggest problem for Yugoslavia, funding the anti-Yugoslav Internal Macedonian Revolutionary Organisation which promoted Bulgarian irredentism.
 Attempts by King Alexander to negotiate with Benito Mussolini fell on deaf ears, and after Alexander's assassination, nothing of note happened on that front until 1937.
 In the aftermath of Alexander's assassination, Yugoslavia was isolated both militarily and diplomatically, and reached out to France to assist its bilateral relationship with Italy.
-With the appointment of Milan Stojadinović as Prime Minister in 1935, Germany and Yugoslavia became more closely aligned.
+With the appointment of Milan Stojadinović as prime minister in 1935, Germany and Yugoslavia became more closely aligned.
 The trade relationship between the two countries also developed considerably, and Germany became Yugoslavia's most important trading partner.